 Hello and welcome to the Monterey Recreation Division - Virtual Recreation Center.
 We are committed to ensuring that our participants have resources to maintain healthy lives, grow meaningful relationships and have motivating experiences.
 We realize that Virtual Recreation is a temporary measure until we are able to offer our in-person programs and services again.
 In these challenging times, our Virtual Recreation Center will bring programs and resources to you and your family in the comfort of your own home with the hope of making it easier for you to prioritize your health and well-being.
 We will update this page regularly with new resources as they become available.
 New weekly activities will be posted every Friday.

-At this time, City of Monterey parks remain open as the State and County Shelter in Place (Stay at Home) orders do permit passive use of public park space as long as social distancing requirements are being met.
-No gatherings, organized sports, activities, meet-ups or play dates are permitted.
-All playgrounds, volleyball and basketball courts and the dog park are also closed as required by the Shelter in Place Order.
+At this time, City of Monterey parks and playgrounds remain open as the State and County COVID-19 guidelines do permit passive use of public park space as long as social distancing requirements are being met.
+No gatherings, parties, group activities, meet-ups are permitted without an authorized permit from the City of Monterey Recreation Division.
+It is recommended that you please enjoy our outdoor spaces with members of your shared household only.